Wichita police Chief Gordon Ramsay talks strategy after violent crimes increase during stay-at-home order

 Chief Ramsey posted on Twitter morning expressing his concerns regarding a rise in violent crimes.
-Ramsey highlighted the 61 percent rise in Aggravated Assault and the 15 percent rise in Firearms Related Aggravated Assault, among others.
+Ramsey highlighted the 61% rise in aggravated assault and the 15% rise in firearms-related aggravated assault, among others.

 “Sports have been shut down, jobs are shut down and in many cases some people have absolutely nothing to do,” He said.

-He and other departments believe it may be because of the Stay-At-Home-Order that went into effect in Sedgwick County on March 25th.
+He and other departments believe it may be because of the stay-at-home-order that went into effect in Sedgwick County on March 25.

 Though he adds two recent homicides were due to either gang violence or drugs.